Southeast Iowa Bankruptcy & Debt Relief Attorneys

 Won’t My Credit Be Ruined if I File for Bankruptcy?

 While there may be a temporary lowering of your credit score following a bankruptcy action, we are committed to helping you regain your good credit.
-We offer an associated program “7 Steps to 720” at no additional charge which will help you to bring your credit score back up to a 720 or above.
+We offer an associated program “7 Steps to 720” which may help you to bring your credit score back up to a 720 or above.

 What If I Can’t Afford a Lawyer?